MA-Ahmad/myPortfolio/README.md

 yarn dev
 ```

-The above command will start the application on [http://localhost:3000/](http://localhost:3000)
+The above commands will start the application on [http://localhost:3000/](http://localhost:3000)

 <!-- ## Screens